junaidaslam2006/connect-weekend-sessions/README.md

-🧩 ConnectHub – Personal Appointment Website
+# 🔗 ConnectHub – Personal Appointment Website

-ConnectHub is a personal appointment website built to help users easily connect with me for one-on-one communication.
-It includes multiple ways to reach out—text message, voice call, and video call—along with a full-featured admin dashboard for managing appointments and analytics.
+**ConnectHub** is a personal appointment website where users can easily connect with me via messages, voice calls, or video calls.
+It offers a seamless experience for booking and communication, along with a secure admin dashboard for managing everything.

-🌐 Website Features
+---

-🔗 User Features
+## 🌟 Features

-📩 Send Messages: Instantly message me via the website.
+### ✅ User Side
+- 📩 **Message Me** – Send direct messages anytime.

-📞 Voice Call Booking: Schedule voice calls (Weekends only).
+- 📞 **Voice Call Booking** – Book voice calls (Available only on weekends).

-📹 Video Call Booking: Book video calls (Weekends only).

-🗓️ Simple Interface: Clean and user-friendly experience for booking and messaging.
+- 🎥 **Video Call Booking** – Schedule video calls (Available only on weekends).
+- 🧑‍💻 **One-on-One Interface** – Only two people per session: me and the user.

+---

-🛠️ Admin Dashboard
+### 🔐 Admin Dashboard
-Accessible with a secure password login.
+- 🔑 **Password Protected** – Access the admin panel securely.

-📅 Meeting Scheduler: View all upcoming and past meetings.
+- 📆 **Meeting Overview** – See all upcoming and past meetings.

-📊 Analytics Panel: See detailed statistics on:
+- 📊 **Analytics** – Track:

-Total messages received
+  - Number of messages received

-Number of voice calls booked
+  - Voice calls booked

-Number of video calls booked
+  - Video calls booked

-🔐 Password Management: Update your admin access password anytime from within the dashboard.
+- 🔄 **Change Admin Password** – Easily update the password from within the dashboard.

-🔒 Security
-Access to the admin board is restricted with a secure login.

-Admin password can be changed from the dashboard to maintain security.

-📆 Booking Policy
+---

+## 📅 Booking Rules
-Voice & Video Calls are only available for booking on Weekends.
+- Voice and video calls are **only available on weekends**.

-Messaging is available 24/7.
+- Messages can be sent **anytime, 24/7**.

+---

-💡 Purpose
+## 📌 Purpose
-This project was created as a personal tool to manage my availability and communications efficiently—whether it's receiving inquiries, scheduling meetings, or analyzing engagement, all in one place.
+This project was built to manage my appointments, track engagement, and allow smooth communication with users in a professional and organized way.